EarthObservation/RVT_py/docs/listofvis_mstp.rst

 Some practice is required to train the eye to recognize colors as the summation of relative topographic position across three scale ranges, rather than, for example, as the raw elevation observed in a DEM.
 Colours do not have a unique meaning – the same color range can represent a slightly raised embankment or a very shallow dip.
 Therefore, additional information is needed to distinguish between concave and convex features.

-Source: `Lindsay, Cockburn & Russell (2015), An integral image approach to performing multi-scale topographic position analysis <https://www.sciencedirect.com/science/article/pii/S0169555X15300076?via%3Dihub>`_
+Source: Lindsay, Cockburn, Russell 2015. `An integral image approach to performing multi-scale topographic position analysis <https://www.sciencedirect.com/science/article/pii/S0169555X15300076?via%3Dihub>`_.